Section VI: Benefits

 - A regular full-time employee enrolled in a degree or certificate program is eligible for waivers for up to 18 credit hours per calendar year.
 If not in a degree or certificate program, the employee is eligible for waivers for up to 3 credit hours per term.

 - A regular part-time employee enrolled in a degree or certificate program is eligible for waivers for up to 9 credit hours per calendar year.

-- The dependents of a regular part-time employee are eligible for waivers for up to 9 credit hours per calendar year if they are enrolled in a degree or certificate program.
+- The dependents of a regular part-time employee are eligible for waivers for up to 9 credit hours per term if they are enrolled in a degree or certificate program.

 - Courses must be taken on the employee's own time and no release time is allowed; however, flex scheduling may be allowed at the supervisor's determination based on department needs and the effect of the employee's absence on department operations.